How Many People Smoke Cigarettes in 2021 (Infographic)

 Is cigarette smoking declining?

-It appears that all those bans and commercials have done their job, as the US is smoking two thirds less tobacco than it did 50 years ago.
+Yes, cigarette smoking is declining.
+It appears that all those bans and commercials have done their job, as the US is smoking about two-thirds less tobacco than it did 50 years ago.
 Moreover, 70% of smokers would like to kick the habit.

 Was smoking popular in the 50s?